digitalocean/doctl/README.md

 ## Initialization

-To automatically retrieve your access token from DigitalOcean, run `doctl auth login`.
-This process will authenticate you with DigitalOcean and retrieve an access token.
-If your shell does not have access to a web browser (because of a remote Linux shell with no DISPLAY environment variable or you've specified the CLIAUTH=1 flag), `doctl` will give you a link for offline authentication.
+To use `doctl`, a DigitalOcean access token is required.
+[Generate](https://cloud.digitalocean.com/settings/api/tokens) a new token and run `doctl auth init`, or set the environment variable, `DIGITALOCEAN_ACCESS_TOKEN`, with your new token.

 ## Configuration

-By default, `doctl` will load a configuration file from `$HOME/.doctlcfg` if found.
+By default, `doctl` will load a configuration file from `$XDG_CONFIG_HOME/doctl/config.yaml` if found.
+If the `XDG_CONFIG_HOME` environment variable is not, the path will default to `$HOME/.config/doctl/config.yaml` on Unix like systems, and `%APPDATA%/doctl/config/config.yaml` on Windows.

+The configuration file has changed locations in recent versions, and a warning will be displayed if your configuration exists at the legacy location.

 ### Configuration OPTIONS